The Real Austin Tour

 I can’t fault Dustin, he did his job well but it was clear he was following strict orders (to the extent he wouldn’t depart without the late ‘Gang of Four’ earlier).
 The music I saw on the Crawl was not “the latest scoop”, nowhere near.
 Yes, they were “different” genres but two of the three were as average and traditional as any similar band of their sort.
 Well, OK, the jazz band were truly awful, with the excellent but sadly short-lived blues band being the exception.

 I also found the sneering tone of Austin Detours’ snide remarks about covers bands in its marketing materials somewhat distasteful.
 There’s nothing wrong with a good covers band, and I watched a couple last night.
 Both were excellent.
-But last night, as I walked on 6th Street and ignored the obviously average stuff, I found a number of excellent bands playing new, exciting and original music.
+But also last night, as I walked on 6th Street and ignored the obviously average stuff, I found a number of excellent bands playing new, exciting and original music.

 So I wish I’d stayed on 6th Street again tonight and not wasted $60 on the Live Music Crawl.
 Because, as will become clear, on returning to 6th Street I saw much better music afterwards – excepting the brief blues interlude of course – than I did on the Live Music Crawl.